BenoitPAIX/16S_metabarcoding_tutorial/README.md

  ```
 Conclusion: the contaminants are mostly prevalent in the negative controls and not in the true samples!
 The results are ok!

-We can save this plot, as a figure to confirm the quality of our decontamination
+We can save this plot as a figure to confirm the quality of our decontamination
  ```
 ggsave(filename = "Plot_prevalence.pdf",
        plot = plot_prevalence,